Bournemouth: Religion

 Few purpose-built places of worship exist in the borough for faiths other than Christianity, although with a higher proportion of Jewish residents than the national average, there are three synagogues.

 Chabad-Lubavitch of Bournemouth is a branch of the worldwide movement.
 The Bournemouth Reform Synagogue, formerly known as Bournemouth New Synagogue, is a Reform Jewish synagogue with over 700 members.
 The architecturally notable Bournemouth Hebrew Congregation synagogue was built in 1911 with an Art Nouveau take on the Moorish Revival style.
 There are two Christadelphian meeting halls in the town.

-The Bournemouth Islamic Centre provides information, support and a place of worship for the Islamic community.
-There is also a mosque in the town.
+The Bournemouth Islamic Centre and Central Mosque provides information, support and a place of worship for the Islamic community.

 Naming conventions

 The word 'Bournemouth' is often used loosely to describe the South East Dorset conurbation, which also contains the neighbouring towns of Poole, Christchurch, Wimborne Minster, and Verwood.
 As a result, "Bournemouth" is used in the following terms: